Azure/draft-classic/README.md

 ### Dependencies

-- Draft will need a running Kubernetes cluster to deploy your app
+- Draft will need a running Kubernetes cluster to deploy your app.
+[Minikube](https://github.com/kubernetes/minikube) is a great free option.
 - Draft expects [Helm](https://github.com/kubernetes/helm) to be installed on your Kubernetes cluster.
 Download Download [`helm` v2.4.x](https://github.com/kubernetes/helm/releases) and do a `helm init` first, as described in [Installing Helm][].
 - Draft needs to push images to a registry, so you'll need to configure Draft with your Docker registry credentials.
 If don't already have one, you can create a Docker registry for free on both [Dockerhub.com](https://dockerhub.com) and [Quay.io](https://quay.io).